Church of Our Lady of the Visitation, Rochefort

-The Église Notre-Dame de la Visitation de Rochefort (Church of the Visitation of the Holy Virgin, or Church of Our Lady of the Visitation), is a religious building in the Belgian city of Rochefort and the seat of a deanery.
+The Church of Our Lady of the Visitation (Église Notre-Dame de la Visitation), also known as the Church of the Visitation of the Holy Virgin (Église de la Visitation-de-la-Sainte-Vierge), is a Catholic church and seat of a deanery in Rochefort, Belgium.

 History

-The first church edifice dates back to 1041, therefore the oldest building in the municipality of Behogne-Rochefort.
-The church burned during the offensive of the army of the Count of Duras in 1653, it was rebuilt and restored 1782.
-The current building was designed by Brussels architect Jean-Pierre Cluysenaar, the church was put into service on May 24, 1874 and inaugurated on November 11 of the same year by Théodore-Joseph Gravez, Bishop of Namur.
+The first church edifice dates back to 1041, making it the oldest building in the municipality of Behogne-Rochefort.
+The church burned during the offensive of the army of the Count of Duras in 1653; it was rebuilt and restored in 1782.
+The current building was designed by the Dutch architect Jean-Pierre Cluysenaar.
+The church was put into service on 24 May 1874 and inaugurated on 11 November of the same year by Théodore-Joseph Gravez, Bishop of Namur.

 Architecture

 The church is built in the neo-Romanesque style with local limestone.
-The central facade, flanked by two towers, is decorated with a rosette and bears eight statues at its center.
+The central façade, flanked by two towers, is decorated with a rose window and bears eight statues at its centre.